MrRayures/rayures-framework/README.md

     npm install
     bower install

-Compilation, auto-reloading server and watch on all files
+Compilation and watch on all files

     gulp